temilun/stlccenrollment/README.md

 To run, simply download the project and ensure you have Netbeans 8.2 and JDK 8, then open the MobileEnrollment project folder.
 Note - you may have to update the mysql connector driver used in NetBeans.
 The version we used is available [HERE](https://dev.mysql.com/get/Downloads/Connector-J/mysql-connector-java-8.0.21.zip), download the zip and extract the jar file inside then replace the mysql connector driver that is used in the project.

+## Documentation - (Sprint 2)

+This web application is designed to be used by students registering for courses at STLCC.

+The end goal of the application is to allow a student to sign on, filter their search, select courses they are interested in, select specific sections they want to register, add them to their 'shopping cart' and register for them.

+It is all web-based so any user with a modern mobile phone should be able to access it.

 ## Git Workflow